History

 1937

-- A radiobroadcast program on Vocational Guidance had twelve weekly broadcasts over Station CKCL on Thursday evenings.
-The Board of Education instructed all principals to give notice of the broadcast to their students.
+- A radio program on Vocational Guidance featured 12 weekly broadcasts on Station CKCL.
+The Board of Education directed all principals to notify their students of these broadcasts.

 1939

-- Full membership privileges for the Toronto YMCA were made available without cost to enlisted men at the outbreak of the war.
-Every month more than 6,000 men used the Toronto YMCA buildings.
+- At the start of the Second World War, full membership privileges for the Toronto YMCA were offered to enlisted men at no cost.
+More than 6,000 men accessed Toronto YMCA buildings each month.

 1940

-- Sons of enlisted Canadian soldiers enjoyed stays at a number of Toronto YMCA camps with no cost to the boys or their families.
+- Sons of enlisted Canadian soldiers enjoyed stays at several Toronto YMCA camps at no cost to the boys or their families.

 1941

-- As in WWI the Central YMCA opened the Red Triangle Club, a Leave Centre for enlisted men on October 17 at 504 Jarvis St.
+- Just like during the First World War, the Central YMCA opened the Red Triangle Club, a Leave Centre for enlisted men on October 17 at 504 Jarvis Street.

-- At the Annual Meeting of the Toronto YMCA General Secretary Dr. George S. Patterson reported that everyday about 350 soldiers visit the Broadview, Central and West End branches.
+- At the Annual Meeting of the Toronto YMCA, General Secretary Dr. George S. Patterson reported that about 350 soldiers visited the Broadview, Central, and West End branches daily.

 1946

-- The Red Triangle Club in Toronto closed down in May 1946.
+- The Red Triangle Club in Toronto closed in May.

 1942